watchernyu/spinningup-drl-prototyping/readme.md

 ```

 ## Set up MuJoCo
 Openai gym has a number of environments to test on, we want to test on a list of robotic environments that are called MuJoCo environments.
 For these to work, we also need to download the MuJoCo physics engine.
 Go to this website `https://www.roboti.us/index.html`, and download the mujoco files for your operating system.
 For example, if you are on mac, click `mujoco200 macos`.
 We need to put these files to the correct location so that the python package `mujoco-py` can work, and then we can use those environments in `gym`.
 You will also need a license, ask your TA for the license.
-The instructions are given on this page `https://github.com/openai/mujoco-py`, basically, if you use linux or mac, (copy-pasted from that page), Unzip the downloaded `mujoco200` directory into `~/.mujoco/mujoco200`, and place your license key (the `mjkey.txt`) at `~/.mujoco/mjkey.txt`.
+The instructions are given on this page `https://github.com/openai/mujoco-py`, basically, if you use linux or mac, (copy-pasted from that page), Unzip the downloaded `mujoco200` directory into `~/.mujoco/mujoco200`, and place your license key (the `mjkey.txt` or `authorized_keys`) in the folder `~/.mujoco/`.
+So in the end, under the folder `~/.mujoco/`, you should have a mujoco key file, and then also the folder `mujoco200`.

 ## Test MuJoCo
 Now before we move on, we want to test if MuJoCo works.
 Run python (make sure you are still in that drl virtual env), after you entered python: